Gunther Plaut: Life and work

 He was born in Münster, Germany.
 His father's name was Jonas and his mother's name was Selma.
 Gunther had a younger brother, Walter, who was the Rabbi of Temple Emanuel of Great Neck, NY at the time of his death in 1964 at the age of 44.
 Gunther received his Doctor of Laws degree and in 1935 fled the Nazis and went to the United States.
 In 1939, he received his ordination as a Rabbi from Hebrew Union College.
 After receiving his U.S. citizenship on March 31, 1943, he enlisted as a chaplain in the U.S. Army.
 He was eventually assigned to the 104th Infantry "Timberwolf" Division and served as a frontline chaplain with the 104th in Belgium and Germany.
-He held pulpits in Chicago, Illinois 1939-49) and at Mount Zion Temple in St. Paul, Minnesota (1948–1961).
+He held pulpits in Chicago, Illinois (1939-49) and at Mount Zion Temple in St. Paul, Minnesota (1948–1961).
 He moved to Holy Blossom Temple in 1961, replacing Abraham Feinberg.

 He published a volume of commentary on the Torah and Haftarah, which has become the standard Humash used by the Reform movement.
 He was a long-time columnist for the Canadian Jewish News as well as a contributor of opinion pieces to various Canadian newspapers such as The Globe and Mail and the Toronto Star.
 He was the first recipient of the W. Gunther Plaut Humanitarian Award.
 In 1978, he was the honoree of the Toronto Jewish National Fund Negev Dinner.

 He was president of the Canadian Jewish Congress from 1977 to 1980, and was also vice-chair of the Ontario Human Rights Commission.
 In 1983, he was elected president of the Central Conference of American Rabbis, the international association for Reform rabbis.

 In 1978 he was made an Officer of the Order of Canada and was promoted to Companion in 1999.
 In 1993, he was awarded the Order of Ontario.
 In 1999, he received the Commander's Cross (Komturkreuz) of the Order of Merit of the Federal Republic of Germany.

-A number of years ago, Plaut was diagnosed with Alzheimer's disease, and withdrew from all public activities.
+Plaut was diagnosed with Alzheimer's disease, and withdrew from all public activities.
 In February 2012, he died at Baycrest Hospital in Toronto, Ontario, Canada at the age of 99.

 His son, Jonathan V. Plaut, was also a Reform rabbi, who served as rabbi of Temple Beth Israel in Jackson, Michigan.

 His nephew, Rabbi Joshua Eli Plaut, Ph.D (son of Rabbi Walter H. and Hadassah Y. Plaut) is the director of the New York City based American Friends of Rabin Medical Center.